AbuGhazalAA/OpenMC-Studio/README.md

 Contributions, bug reports, feature requests, and suggestions are welcome.
 If you encounter an issue or have an idea for improving OpenMC Studio, please open an Issue or submit a Pull Request.

+## Acknowledgments
+Special thanks to Sachin Shet for providing the Windows-compiled binaries of OpenMC (available: https://shetsdp.github.io/blogs/openmc-windows.html), which served as the core engine for this standalone GUI.
 ---

 ## ⚠️ Disclaimer